aidanhs/libtclpy/README.md

    (usually installed by the Python development package for your distro).
  - locate the tclConfig.sh file and make sure you have the Tcl headers available (usually installed by the Tcl development package for your distro).
+ - run `make`
- - run `make`, specifying the tclConfig.sh path if not `/usr/lib/tclConfig.sh`.
+   - specifying the tclConfig.sh path if not `/usr/lib/tclConfig.sh`
+     (`TCLCONFIG=/path/to/tclConfig.sh`).
+   - disabling tcl stubs if you wish to use Python as the parent interpreter (`TCL_STUBS=0`).
+Note this then requires compilation per Tcl interpreter.

 On Ubuntu the default tclConfig.sh path is correct: